alanmcknight/SalesAnalysis/README.md

 # PriceAnalysis
-Reviews prices and shows areas of opportunity
+Reviews prices and shows areas of opportunity.
+To be used to improve competitivity and monitor performance.